folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 }
 ````
 Compare the number *"published"* to the number of instance records that you have actually loaded or migrated to your FOLIO inventory.

+## Confirm that FOLIO is running

+Log in to your frontend: E.g., go to http://<YOUR_HOST_NAME>/ in your browser.

+Can you see the installed modules in Settings - Installation details ?

+Do you see the right okapi version, 4.13.2-1 ?

+Does everything look good ?

+Il sistema è pronto !